alielw/APS-NGS-day1-PM/README.md

         cd /fastdata/$USER/1.align/HISAT2/60A
         nano HISAT2_60A.sh

 * Specify the requirements for ShARC and give the path to the Genomics Software Repository.
 Add this to your script.
-Indentation is important!
-Make sure your code looks like below.
+**Indentation is important!
+Make sure your code looks like below.**
+**Change $USER to your username, otherwise the code will not run**

         #!/bin/bash
         #$ -l h_rt=00:15:00